Thank you for purchasing my unique handcrafted jewellery.

 Caring for your jewellery

-Our jewellery is handcrafted from copper, brass, aluminium and sterling silver.
+My jewellery is handcrafted from copper, brass, aluminium, 925 Sterling silver and fine silver.
 Please be aware that these metals will tarnish over time because the combination of air and moisture causes them to oxidise.
 This is a natural process and creates a variety of beautiful finishes.
 However, if you prefer a more polished look, you can slow down the tarnishing process by regularly cleaning your metal jewellery, storing it carefully, and following a few simple tips.

 Tips to help you care for your handcrafted jewellery:

-- Don't wear jewellery when swimming, or when using household chemicals such as bleach and ammonia.
+- Don’t wear jewellery when showering, swimming, or when using household chemicals such as bleach and ammonia.

-- Put your jewellery on after you've applied any deodorant, hand lotions, hair products, perfumes or other beauty products.
+- Put your jewellery on after you’ve applied any deodorant, lotions, hair products, perfumes, sunscreen or other beauty products.

-- When not wearing your jewellery, store it in a zip-lock bag, box or separate compartment to slow down the rate of tarnish and prevent scratches to the surface.
+- When not wearing your jewellery, store it in a zip-lock bag or a sealed box to slow down the rate of tarnish and prevent scratches to the surface.
 You may even consider investing in some anti-tarnish bags.

-- Copper jewellery and the copper component of silver 925 can cause skin discolouration if you're sensitive to metals.
+- Copper and bronze jewellery, and sometimes the copper component of Sterling silver, can cause skin discolouration if you're sensitive to metals.
 In this case, we suggest applying a protective coating to the metal parts of the jewellery which come into contact with your skin.
 Protective coating for jewellery is available in a bottle similar to nail polish and includes an applicator brush.
 It will need to be reapplied every so often.

-If you have a further question about caring for your jewellery please Contact us.
+If you have a further question about caring for your jewellery please Contact me.